What is a Laparoscopy?

 How long is the recovery?

 You will probably need a week to recover from the procedure.
 Most people will need a few days off from work, but can return as soon as they feel able.
 Please follow-up with our office on the date instructed.

 You should not drive for the first 72 hours and until you can move about freely.
 As long as you feel comfortable, you should not have problems driving.

 When can I resume intercourse?

 This depends on the findings during surgery and can be discussed with a member of the hospital staff before your discharge home.

-Fertility clinic in New York New Hope Fertility is the top fertility clinic in the US brings together a team of world-class, top fertility specialists that are committed to bring you the best of tomorrow’s IVF treatment, today.
+Fertility clinic in New York New Hope Fertility aims to be among the top fertility clinic in the US.
+We bring together a team of our top fertility specialists that are committed to bringing you the best of tomorrow’s IVF treatment, today.
 Our extensive experience with customized, minimal stimulation, best IVF in NYC as well as latest treatments and personalized IVF protocols allows us to create successful IVF treatment options, that can only be made in the best infertility clinic in NYC.